Overstay Penalties & Amnesty Programs in UAE

 - Your visa was cancelled by your employer and you stayed past the 30-day grace period.

-- You are an undocumented resident who wants to regularise your status or leave.
+- You are an undocumented resident who wants to regularise your status or leave the country.

-- Act immediately — the longer you wait, the higher the fines accumulate.
+- Act immediately — the longer you wait, the higher the fines accumulate at AED 100 per day.

-- Visit an ICP service centre or GDRFA office to discuss your options — voluntary departure may reduce penalties.
+- Visit an ICP service centre or GDRFA office in your emirate to discuss your options — voluntary departure may significantly reduce penalties.

-- If an amnesty programme is announced, take advantage of it immediately — these windows are usually limited to a few months.
+- If an amnesty programme is announced, take advantage of it immediately — these windows are usually limited to a few months and are announced through official UAE government channels and media.

-- Consult a lawyer if you have outstanding legal issues (like bounced cheques or labour disputes) that may prevent you from leaving.
+- Consult a lawyer if you have outstanding legal issues (bounced cheques, labour disputes, or criminal cases) that may result in a travel ban preventing you from leaving.

 What should you NOT do?

-- Do not hide from authorities — this only makes the situation worse and increases the risk of detention.
+- Do not hide from authorities — this only makes the situation worse, increases fines, and raises the risk of detention and a longer entry ban.

-- Do not attempt to use a different passport to leave — biometric systems will flag this, and it is a criminal offence.
+- Do not attempt to use a different passport to leave — UAE immigration uses biometric systems that will flag this, and travel document fraud is a serious criminal offence.

-- Do not rely on future amnesty programmes — they are not guaranteed and may not cover your situation.
+- Do not rely on a future amnesty programme — they are not guaranteed and may not cover your specific situation.